 Do not live with stress and pain in the scalp for the sake of a hairstyle, instead, take timely action and loosen the twists rather than do it a week later after all that effort.

 What are the different hairstyles possible with Senegalese Twists?

 You can prepare different hairstyles out of the Senegalese twist hair.
 Some of the common and cute ones are presented below:

 Halo or Crown:

-To make one sided flow, simply roll a large bulk of hair from one side and roll it until the bottom and apply bobby pins to stick it on the center of the back hair.
-This looks cute and provides a Rapunzel look.
+To make one-sided flow, roll a vast bulk of hair from one side, turn it until the bottom, and apply bobby pins to stick it to the center of the back hair.
+It looks cute and provides a Rapunzel look.

 Low buns are cute when you have Senegalese twist.
 Give it a try!

 Braiding the braids is a new style which look elegant when you make a thick one sided braid over the twist just like in the picture below.